wcm-io/wcm-io-handler/url/src/site/markdown/usage.md

 ### Context-specific parameters

-To make sure that the externalization works properly you have to configure three Parameters in the [context-specific Configuration][config]:
+To make sure that the externalization works properly you have to configure three Parameters in the [Context-Aware Configuration][caconfig] for configuration class `io.wcm.handler.url.SiteConfig`:

 * siteUrl: Site URL on public access from outside, for non-secure access (HTTP).
 * siteUrlSecure: Site URL for public access from outside, for secure access (HTTPS).
 * siteUrlAuthor: Site URL on author instance.

 Site URL is a protocol and hostname, e.g. `http://www.mycompany.com`.
-For accessing the parameter you can use the constants from [UrlParams][url-params] class.

 ### Configuring and tailoring the URL resolving process

-Optionally you can implement an interface to specify in more detail the URL resolving needs of your application.
-For this you have to implement the [UrlHandlerConfig][url-handler-config] interface.
-You can extend from [AbstractUrlHandlerConfig][abstract-url-handler-config] and overwrite only what is required.
+Optionally you can provide an OSGi service to specify in more detail the URL resolving needs of your application.
+For this you have to extend the [UrlHandlerConfig][url-handler-config] class.
+Via [Context-Aware Services][sling-commons-caservices] you can make sure the SPI customization affects only resource (content pages, DAM assets) that are relevant for your application.
+Thus it is possible to provide different customizations for different applications running in the same AEM instance.

-The class you implement is a Sling Model class, and should have an @Application annotation with the Application ID specified via the [Application Provider interface][config-application-provider] of the configuration infrastructure.

 With this you can: